Choisinyi/Business_KPIs_analysis_Tableau/README.md

 - Impressions in Top 4 Countries

 ## 1. Gender segmentation:

+- Number of new users visit the website by gender
+- conversation rate by gender

 ![image](https://user-images.githubusercontent.com/80455832/125061003-7d554080-e0df-11eb-9a9b-ef79d28e91fa.png)
+- Advice for Marketing team: put the equal efforts on promoting men and women gym package.

 ## 2. Age segmentaion

-The marjority of new users are between 18-44 years old, while the conversation rate of  25-34 and 35-44 age group are quite low.
-Thus, the marketing team should put more effort on attracting these age groups to submit their GYM applications.
+- Number of new users visit the website by age
+- conversation rate by age

 ![image](https://user-images.githubusercontent.com/80455832/125060937-6ca4ca80-e0df-11eb-8131-6def396482a2.png)

+Findings:
+- The marjority of new users are between 18-44 years old
+- However, the conversation rate of  25-34 and 35-44 age group are quite low.
+- Advice for Marketing team:  the marketing team should put more effort on attracting these age groups to submit their GYM applications.

 ## 3.Impressions in Top 4 Countries/Regions
-Although Hong Kong is the region with the most completed applications, the impression is too high.
-Implying that the marketing team should redistribute the marketing adversitment spending to other regions as well.

 ![image](https://user-images.githubusercontent.com/80455832/125061050-89410280-e0df-11eb-9340-0eec19a58df9.png)

+Findings:
+- Although Hong Kong is the region with the most completed applications, the impression is too high.
+- Implying that the marketing team should redistribute the marketing adversitment spending to other regions as well.